arneger/agMovieRank/README.md

   it can't find the movie, even though it is in the IMDB database.
 This applies mainly to small indie movies and foreign language movies.

-The searches are not interpreted well. for instance, if you are searching for the movie "Star Wars: Episode V - The Empire Strikes Back", it won't find every version of the title
+The searches are not interpreted well. for instance, if you are searching for the movie "Star Wars: Episode V - The Empire Strikes Back", it won't find every version of the title.

 Examples of some titles that won't work:
 * Star Wars 5
 * Star Wars episode 5
 * Star Wars V
 * Star Wars The Empire Strikes Back

 Examples of some titles that work:
 * Star Wars: Episode V - The Empire Strikes Back
 * Star Wars: Episode V